-Me: How do you think food has changed over the years?
+Me: How do you think Indian food is perceived outside India?

 Me: What do you think are the best-kept secrets of Indian cuisine?

 Chef: I think the best-kept secret is that there is no secret to Indian cuisine.
 Each household uses their own family recipes and techniques.
 The same dish sometimes tastes different from village to village, city to city, and house to house.
 Also, some of the techniques used in Indian cooking are so unique and rare, owing to the abundance of certain elements and absolute dearth of others in several regions.

 Also, I think the cuisines of the hills, Coorg, Munnar, the inner coasts of eastern India are relatively unexplored.
 There are many secrets and traditions in there, and we only have barely touched the surface.